mrfragger/substitcher/README.md

 - Extract chapters with names from audiobooks
 - Edit Metadata (chapters, author, title) of opus audiobook
 - Paste List of text to rename files, two surah lists
 - denoise audio with DeepFilterNet3 (36MB for runtime and model).
-Old audio with static, hiss, keybloard clicking, fan noise removes and leaves just the speech. ~22x realtime speed on Mac M1.
+Old audio with static, hiss, keyboard clicking, fan noise removes all that noise and leaves just the speech. ~22x realtime speed on Mac M1.

 ![](images/encode.jpg)